Flexible and Efficient Spatio-Temporal Transformer for Sequential Visual Place Recognition: Experiment Setup Implementation Details

 \textbf{Oxford RobotCar:} The Oxford RobotCar dataset \cite{Maddern_2017_RobotCar,Maddern_2020_RobotCarRTK} provides large-scale urban driving sequences under diverse conditions.
 We construct two sub-datasets: \emph{Oxford-Easy}, following the Oxford2 split in \cite{Zhao_2024_attention}, which uses all six route sections with 2 meter frame separation; and \emph{Oxford-Hard}, built from day–night traversals with disjoint route segments (sections 1–2 for training, 3–4 for testing) and 1 meter frame separation.
 Oxford-Hard is more challenging due to both route mismatch and severe lighting changes between training and test sets.

-\textbf{NuScenes:} The NuScenes dataset \cite{Caesar_2020_nuscenes} is a large-scale autonomous driving benchmark collected in urban environments.
+\textbf{NuScenes:} The NuScenes dataset \cite{Caesar_2020_NuScenes} is a large-scale autonomous driving benchmark collected in urban environments.
 We select the Singapore scenes to capture urban day–night traversals under extreme lighting transitions.
 We split scenes into day and night and treat pairs with less than 30° of angular difference as positives, following \cite{Ge_2024_bev2pr}.
-We use Nuscenes as a test-only dataset, evaluating models trained on Oxford-Easy to assess their generalization capabilities.
+To assess \textit{cross-dataset generalization}, we evaluate a model trained on Oxford-Easy directly on the NuScenes dataset.